The DSLReports speed test (gone)

 When you visit DSLReports you get the message: Unavailable dslreports.com is currently on a vacation

-... you get the message that dslreports.com is mostly closed
+... you get the message (February 2025) that dslreports is mostly closed

 When you go to the DSLReports speed test you get the message: Unavailable dslreports.com is mostly closed